WassimAttar/hostingtools/README.md

 The script is compatible with python 2 and 3.

-This script is deisgned to run daily as a cronjob to check the health of databases.
+This script is designed to run daily as a cronjob to check the health of databases.

 ### INSTALLATION
 Download the script